scorelab/Codelabz/README.md

 firebase init
 ```

 -  Now Set up the Emulator Suite.
-The Below Command Provides you the emultors Like, Authentication,Firestore, Realtime Database,Storage DataBase etc.
+The Below Command Provides you the emultors Like, Authentication, Firestore, Realtime Database, Storage DataBase etc.
    Select the emulators you needed

 ```